Moro-Code/react-forms-materialize-css/README.md

 The react-forms-materialize-css ingests the form JSON and dynamically generates fields and their state variables in the form component.
 Currently you must find a way to serve this JSON file and this must be served under a /forms route.
 If you are using create-react-app this is fairly easy just add the json file in a forms folder under the public folder i.e. public > forms > [form-name].json .

 Alright!
 Let's create a simple sign-up form asking for the first name, last name, email, password and an about you free text field.
-We will also add a submit button so that we can submit this form ( why else would you add a submit button ).
-We will see how we can add custom handlers in Step #2
+We will also add a submit button.
+We will see how we can add custom handlers for onChange and onSubmit events in Step 2.

 ```json
 [